aychtang/vite-ts-react-tdd/README.md

 Work in progress :) I'm building this repo to help educate on best practices for React readability and testing principles.

+Please fork the repo to experiment and make changes!

 ## Install

 -   This repo uses `pnpm`, you can find the installation instructions at https://pnpm.io/installation.